llhthinker/NLP-Papers/sentences model/2017-12/ Convolutional Matching Model /note.md

 * $S_X$: Although the state has only four votes in the Electoral College,

-  $S_Y^+$: its loss would be a symbolic blow to republican presidential candi
+  $S_Y^+$: its loss would be a symbolic blow to republican presidential candidate Bob Dole.

-  date Bob Dole.
-  $S_Y^-$: but it failed to garner enough votes to override an expected veto by
+  $S_Y^-$: but it failed to garner enough votes to override an expected veto by president Clinton.

-  president Clinton.

 * All models are trained on **3 million** triples and tested on 50K positive pairs.